muhduzairmf/css-grid/README.md

 ![Banner3](banner3.png)

 This website was created as a practice for me to enhance my CSS knowledge, especially in CSS Grid.
-My notes for learning CSS Grid is at `/notes` folder, and this website is a practical way to implement CSS Grid.
+My notes for learning CSS Grid is at [here](https://github.com/muhduzairmf/css-grid/blob/master/notes/NOTES.md), and this website is a practical way to implement CSS Grid.
 This Renity Tech Solution is like basic business landing page.

 Thanks to the [Brad Traversy](https://github.com/bradtraversy) to guide this tutorial, which is I was followed along the [Grid CSS Responsive Website Layout](https://www.youtube.com/watch?v=M3qBpPw77qo) on his YouTube channel.